ntustison/Histograms/Text/discussion.md

 over image features as opposed to strictly relative intensities.
-This work should motivate additional exploration focusing on issues related to algorithmic bias on a voxelwise scale which would require going beyond simple globally-based assessment measures (such as the diagnostic prediction evaluation detailed above using global volume proportions).
+This work should motivate additional exploration focusing on issues related to algorithmic bias on a voxelwise scale which would require going beyond simple globally based assessment measures (such as the diagnostic prediction evaluation detailed above using global volume proportions).
 This would enable investigating differentiating spatial patterns within the images as evidence of disease and/or growth and correlations with non-imaging data using sophisticated voxel-scale